gdut-wj/CSS-The-Definitive-Guide-4th-zh/docs/ch3.md

 }
 ```

-Given this ordering, no link would ever show :hover, :focus, or :active styles because the :link and :visited rules come after the other three.
+Given this ordering, no link would ever show `:hover`, `:focus`, or `:active` styles because the `:link` and `:visited` rules come after the other three.
 Every link must be either visited or unvisited, so those styles will always override the others.

 Let’s consider a variation on the LVFHA order that an author might want to use.
 In this ordering, only unvisited links will get a hover style; visited links do not.
 Both visited and unvisited links will get an active style: